kailaisun/kailaisun.github.io/_pages/about.md

 # ✒️ Reviewer

-Journal: IEEE Transactions on Control Systems Technology, Results in Control and Optimizationm, Scientific Programming, Journal of Process Mechanical Engineering, etc.
+Journal: IEEE Transactions on Control Systems Technology, IEEE Internet of Things Journal, Results in Control and Optimizationm, Scientific Programming, Journal of Process Mechanical Engineering, etc.

 Conference:IEEE International Conference on Robotics and Automation, The World Congress of the International Federation of Automatic Control, etc.